How Social Media Location Services Could Help Scottish Businesses Find a Happy Place

 Choose your place wisely.

-Holyrood Partnership offers integrated public relations and social media services.
+Holyrood PR offers integrated public relations and social media services.
 We help businesses ensure social media channels such as Facebook, Foursquare and Twitter become part of the marketing mix.